 Now it is vital that you DO NOT CLICK ON ANY LINKS WITHIN A SCAM EMAIL as that could open up a whole can of very nasty worms.
 But for the purpose of explanation and under strict ‘laboratory conditions’ I decided to take a closer look at the domain itself.
 It turns out that jhohrea-faso.info leads to a dodgy looking login page, which despite the anchor text of the link saying “Secure Online Payment”, is not encrypted and not secure.

-Anyway, if you receive an email advising of a domain renewal and it is not from a company you recognise, or it looks like the one above, it is a scam and can be safely ignored.
+Anyway, if you receive an email advising of an urgent or pending domain renewal and it is not from a company you recognise, or it looks like the one above, it is definitely a domain renewal scam and can be safely ignored.

 Always remember that official domain renewal notices will come from the company you either registered the domain with or the company you have transferred it to.
 If in doubt, give me a shout!